ashwinprabu1234/PresidentRhetoric/README.md

-# PresidentRhetoric
+# Decoding Presidential Rhetoric
-This project delves into the analysis of presidential speeches to unveil patterns in communication strategies by various administrations throughout history
+This project delves into the analysis of presidential speeches to unveil patterns in communication strategies by various administrations throughout history.
+Utilizing web scraping techniques, we collected data from the University of California, Santa Barbara Presidency Project.
+Through exploratory analysis, we identified prominent words and calculate pairwise distances among presidents.
+Sentiment analyses were then conducted which provided insights into the emotional sentiments conveyed in the speeches.
+Our findings shed light on the nuanced differences in communication styles across presidents and have significant implications for understanding the impact of presidential rhetoric on American politics and society.